 Optimistic: have a positive outlook on life Challenge 0 0 0 Strength Perceptive: keenly aware of your emotions and those of other people Challenge 0 0 0 O Strength Regulated: able to manage your emotions and behavior in a variety of situations Challenge 0 0 0 O Strength Resilient: can deal with pressure and stress in a healthy way Challenge 0 0 0 O Strength Motivated: persist and overcome difficulties to achieve goals C hallenge 0 0 0 O Strength Connected: build social connections with many different people Challenge 0 0 0 O Strength Recommendations The following recommendations are based on your results.
 Select the ones Developing Emotional Intelligence Develop a sense of humor and try to make people laugh without puttir down would v vork best for you.
 Learn to laugh at yourself and endear yourself to others by showing humility Write out your thoughts and create a plan for self-improvement.
 Make accomplish in the next year Volunteer to help others.
-This is especially effective if you are able to interest a hermital hampless shelter or retirement center. as at a hospital, homeless shelter, or retirement center Participate regularly in healthy activities that provide stress relief.
+This is especially effective if you are able to integrate a hermital hampless shelter, or retirement center. as at a hospital, homeless shelter, or retirement center Participate regularly in healthy activities that provide stress relief.
 Some examples include meditation, exercise, music, playing with a pet or talking with a close friend Take responsibility for your problems or difficulties.
 While it is easy to complain or blame others, this rarely leads to a solution.
 Choose one difficulty you're currently dealing with and figure out how you can take ownership and fix it yourself Learn to say No when you mean it.
-When you say Yes out of guilt, or Maybe to avoid confrontation, you invite more problems than you solve in that moment.
-There is no need to be mean or selfish.
-Just be assertive about what you can realistically accomplish Practice being grateful.
-While it is important to take responsibility for difficulties, it is just as important to remind yourself of the good things in your life.
-Once a week, write down what makes you thankful.
-Record it in the same place each time, so you can easily review the things you were grateful for in the previous week Move outside of your own perspective.
-When you are critical of other people or ideas, it is often because you only see hat you emind same u only see things from your own perspective.
+When you say Yes out of guilt, or Ma problems than you solve in that moment.
+There is no need to be mean can realistically accomplish Practice being grateful.
+While it is important to take responsibility for d yourself of the good things in your life.
+Once a week, write down what r place each time, so you can easily review the things you were grateful f Move outside of your own perspective.
+When you are critical of other potential of the p or selfish. difficulties, makes you for in the p eople or id Just be a it is just a thankfu revious v eas, it is assertive a as import I. Record week often bed about when to real it in the cause yo hat you emind same u only see things from your own perspective.
 Before judging, ask others why they people's backgrounds and about cultures that differ from your own.
 Pr questions respectfully, with the goal of learning about others' views, ins actice liste ning mo re than s peaking .
 Ask